 David Woolley/DigitalVision/Getty Images

-If you have a uterus, you will spend on average over 2,000 days of your life menstruating.
-While periods have been around since the dawn of time, menstruation has been considered largely taboo throughout history.
-Menstrual stigma carries on around the world, but thanks to new innovations and heightened awareness, the (crimson) tide is beginning to turn.
+If you have a uterus, you will spend (on average) more than 2,000 days of your life menstruating.
+While periods have been around since the dawn of time, menstruation has been considered taboo throughout history.
+Menstrual stigma persists around the world, but thanks to new innovations and heightened awareness, the (crimson) tide is beginning to turn.

 Read on to learn more about the history of all things menstrual and recent innovations that are changing the course of period history for the better.